Apache Atlas is an open source metadata management and governance system designed to help you easily find, organize, and manage data assets.

 The core capabilities of Apache Atlas, as defined by the incubator project, included the following:

-to create an understanding of the data within a data platform such as Hadoop and provide a classification of this data to external and internal sources.
+To create an understanding of the data within a data platform such as Hadoop and provide a classification of this data to external and internal sources.
+Apache Atlas gives you the ability to automatically create classifications for PII, sensitive & other sensitive data.
+Data assets can be associated with multiple classifications.
+One can also propagate policies through lineage thus automatically ensuring that derived data inherits the same classification and security controls.

 Search and Lineage